nybbles/obsidian-pocket/README.md

 match those notes to Pocket items.
 This index is maintained by `obsidian-pocket` automatically, so you should not need to run it.

-An Obsidian note can be matched to a Pocket item if it is in the Pocket item notes folder and has the same title as the Pocket item.
-This only happens as a fallback when there is no Obsidian note with a frontmatter tag for URL that matches the Pocket item.
+> :warning: As of version 0.8.0 of obsidian-pocket, Obsidian notes are matched to
+> Pocket items only using the front matter URL key, and no longer matched by
+> title.
+The last version to support matching by title was version 0.7.2.
+This
+> functionality was removed because it did not work correctly with Pocket items
+> that had the same title, but different URLs.

-## Using templates for Pocket notes
+## Using custom templates for Pocket notes

+> :warning: Please use the default template and front matter URL key, unless you
+> are confident that you can customize these settings while ensuring that the
+> Pocket item notes have valid frontmatter YAML and that the URL frontmatter key
+> matches what you have asked obsidian-pocket to look for.

 Templates for Pocket notes work similar to any other template in Obsidian, see [here](https://help.obsidian.md/Plugins/Templates), except that only the